-WASHINGTON -- U.S. consumer prices rose a lower-than-expected 0.3% last month, the smallest increase in seven months and a hopeful sign that inflation pressures may be cooling.
+WASHINGTON -- U.S. consumer prices rose a lower-than-expected 0.3% last month, the smallest increase in seven months and a hopeful sign that a recent jump in inflation may be cooling.

-The August gain fell from a 0.5% increase in July and a 0.9% surge in June, the Labor Department reported Tuesday.
-It was the smallest increase since a similar 0.3% rise in January.
+The August gain was weaker than the 0.5% increase in July and a 0.9% surge in June, the Labor Department reported Tuesday.
+It was the smallest increase since prices rose 0.3% in January.

-Over the past 12 months, prices are up 5.3% a slight improvement after two months of gains of 5.4%, which had been the highest 12-month gains since 2008.
+Over the past 12 months, prices are up 5.3%, down slightly from two consecutive months averaging 5.4%, the strongest 12-month price gains since 2008.

-Republicans have attacked the Biden administration for this year's surge in prices but administration officials have insisted that the price jump will be temporary and pries will begin to return to more normal levels as numerous supply chain problems are resolved.
+Republicans have attacked the Biden administration for this year's surge in prices but administration officials have insisted that the price jump will be temporary and price gains will begin to return to more normal levels supply chains catch up to recovering economies.